GRAVITATION

 (3.j) allows us to express \(\frac{d\varphi}{du}\), and \(\varphi(u)\) can then be calculated analytically by an elliptic integral of \(\frac{d\varphi}{du}\) in the event that there is a pericentre, which is not always the case depending on the value of \(b\) as seen previously.
 Moreover, the case of a photon emitted at a radial coordinate very close to \(R_s\) cannot be handled by this method.

-The numerical integration of \(\frac{du}{d\varphi}\) given by (3.j) is nevertheless possible with, for \(b\ge b_{crit}\) a delicate handling of the change of sign of \(\frac{du}{d\varphi}\) when \(r\) reaches \(r_{per}\) or \(r_{apo}\).
+The numerical integration of \(\frac{du}{d\varphi}\) given by (3.j) is nevertheless possible with, for \(b\ge b_{crit}\) a tricky handling of the change in sign of \(\frac{du}{d\varphi}\) when \(r\) reaches \(r_{per}\) or \(r_{apo}\).

 However, by writing: